modiimedia/a-s-hugo/content/social-media-101.md

 [[sections]]
 content_order = "left to right"
 main_content = "![](https://res.cloudinary.com/modii/w_840,q_50,f_auto/v1536947126/abundantlysocial/37027504_489960801443541_4019886932887601152_o.jpg)"
-secondary_content = "Join us for an in-depth trip into social media, with Abundantly Social.
-Aimee Ravichandran will be sharing tips on how to build your social media audience as well as create effective social media ads and campaigns.
-A Q&A will follow her presentation.
-Don't miss this opportunity to learn tips on how to grow your business.
-Cost to attend is only $25." show = true template = "2-column-section"
+secondary_content = "Join me for an in-depth trip into social media.
+I will be sharing tips on how to build your social media audience as well as create effective social media ads and campaigns.
+A Q&A will follow the presentation.
+Don't miss this opportunity to learn tips on how to grow your business.   " show = true template = "2-column-section"
 [sections.appearance]